What is VPN on computer? 4 reasons why might you need one

 4.1.
 Enhanced online privacy for your computer activities

-Every time you use your computer to go online without a VPN, your Internet Service Provider (ISP) can see which websites you visit, how long you stay there, and even the types of data you're exchanging.
-While ISPs often claim they don't misuse this information, the very fact that they collect it can be unsettling for many.
+Without a VPN, your Internet Service Provider (ISP) can monitor your online activity.
+They see the websites you visit and the types of data you exchange.
+While ISPs often claim they don’t misuse this information, the very fact that they collect it can be unsettling for many.

 A VPN on a computer acts as a privacy shield.
 By encrypting your traffic and routing it through a remote server, you prevent your ISP from easily tracking your online footsteps made from your PC or laptop.
-This means your browsing history, search queries, and other online activities on your computer remain much more private.
+Your user behavior, including browsing history and search queries, remains much more private.

 As someone who frequently researches sensitive topics and handles confidential client information on my computer, I find this level of privacy indispensable.
 Knowing that my ISP isn’t cataloging every academic journal I access or every competitor website I analyze for work provides peace of mind and an essential layer of professional discretion.
 It’s about keeping your computer’s digital footprint more your own.